 The contribution and achievements of pathology and laboratory medicine services that address global health challenges and improve the health outcomes of global communities have been recognised and celebrated by pathology and laboratory medicine institutions worldwide on International Pathology Day for over a decade.

-Replay the the talks and roundtable discussions from conferenes we have held in celebration of the day over the last 4 years, including the event that took place this month.
+Replay the the talks and roundtable discussions from conferences we have held in celebration of the day over the last 4 years.

 IPD 2023 - talks and the round table